Kris Vanderheyden: N.E.W.S.

 Late 90's Kris signed a non-exclusive deal with NEWS Records where he released INSIDER's The Swarm, another big club hit.

 Minneapolis Years

 Vanderheyden continued to perform globally, captivating audiences with his talent.
-In 2003, he made a significant move to Minneapolis to join his long-time hero Dr. Fink, a prominent member of Prince and The Revolution.
+In 2003, he made a significant move to Minneapolis to join his long-time hero Dr. Fink, an important member of Prince and The Revolution.
 Together, they collaborated on an album at the esteemed Paisley Park recording facility with Prince alumnus and saxophonist Eric Leeds.
-Despite their dedicated efforts and the promising synergy among the musicians, the album was never released, leaving fans to wonder about the potential masterpiece that never saw the light of day.
+Despite their focused efforts and the synergy among the musicians, the album was never released, leaving fans to wonder about the potential masterpiece that never saw the light of day.

 Musical Masterpiece for the Hit Film "Zillion"

 In 2022, Kris took on the monumental task of composing the soundtrack for the movie "Zillion," directed by Robin Pront and featuring Jonas Vermeulen and Matteo Simoni as the lead actors.
 The title track, "Black Magic," stands out as a pivotal element of the film, enhancing its narrative and emotional depth.
 Vanderheyden's ability to capture the essence of the film's atmosphere and translate it into music has been lauded by both critics and audiences alike.
 The film's near-million attendance in the Flemish part of Belgium has been celebrated as one of the best Belgian movies ever.
 His work on "Zillion" is a shining example of how a powerful soundtrack can transform a great film into an unforgettable masterpiece.